-As president his status of figurehead was consolidated and has remained ever since.
+As president, his status of the figurehead was consolidated and has remained ever since.

 How much of this was stage-managed, one might argue?
 Well, probably a lot was but it could never have held up for as long as it did - even after his death - if it weren’t for his character and feats accomplished.